tonytvo/blog-generator/content/blog/implement-domain-driven-design/index.md

 - Align the model with the consistent aspects of the domain that make it a viable area of knowledge in the first place.

 ## context map
-- to plot strategy, we need a realistic, large-scale view of model development extending across our project and others we integrate with.
-- Identify each model in play on the project and define its bounded context.
-This includes the implicit models of non-object-oriented subsystems.
+- we should not directly use functionality and data structures through different bounded contexts.
+The bounded contexts must be encapsulated, as independent as possible.
+To reach this goal, bounded contexts must communicate through abstractions (interfaces) and, if necessary, translation layers or even anti-corruption layers.
+To make the bounded contexts ecosystems explicitly clear, encapsulated, loosely coupled and high cohesive, we should:

+- Create a global view of all bounded contexts and their relations, using context maps, naming them and adding them to the ubiquitous language.
+  - Identify the points of contact between bounded contexts, together with the used translations and abstractions.
+All developers must know the boundaries and to what context any given code unit belongs to.
+  - Personally, I find that having diagrams of the context maps hanging in the walls of the development offices is a great way of communicating the boundaries to the team, and keeping them in mind at all times.
+They should include their components, contact points, translator layers, and anti-corruption layers.
+  - Define teams organization to match the technical and conceptual bounded contexts we (want to) have in the project (Conway’s law).
+  - Personally I also find it natural and logic to explicitly define the bounded contexts as modules and sub-modules, in the project structure.
   - Name each bounded context, and make the names part of the ubiquitous language
   - describe the point of contact between the models, outlining explicit translation for any communication.
 Highlighting any sharing, isolation mechanism, and levels of influence.
   - Map the existing terrain.
 Take up the transformations later.

 ## partnership
 - when teams in two contexts succeed or fail together, a cooperative relationship often emerges